-

 If you have made a complaint to the OAIC or lodged a request for an IC review with the OAIC, we will hold documents in relation to that matter.
 You can request a copy of those documents and can also lodge a request for documents including policy and guidance material that the OAIC may refer to in its decision.
 The OAIC does not generally hold documents of Commonwealth agencies.

-Submitting an FOI request to the OAIC
+Submitting an Freedom of Information request to the OAIC

 Download the Freedom of Information request form